Decoding by Sampling: A Randomized Lattice Algorithm for Bounded Distance Decoding: ANALYSIS AND OPTIMIZATION

-We point out that Table \ref{Table:Gain} should be used with caution, as the estimate of $G$ is optimistic.
+We point out that Table \ref{Table:Gain} holds in the asymptotic sense.
+It should be used with caution for finite $n$, as the estimate of $G$ could be optimistic.
 The real gain certainly cannot be larger than the gap to ML decoding.
-Moreover, the closer Klein's algorithm performs to ML decoding, the more optimistic the estimate will be.
-This is because the minimum distance alone does not precisely characterize the performance.
+The closer Klein's algorithm performs to ML decoding, the more optimistic the estimate will be.
+This is because the decoding radius alone does not completely characterize the performance.
+Nonetheless, the estimate is quite accurate for the first few dBs, as will be shown in simulation results.